• Skip to primary navigation

 3 Facts Parents Need to Know About Weight Stigma:

 • No child should hear their body is wrong.
-It’s typical for a pediatrician to review a child’s growth chart in front of a child at a well child visit.
+It’s typical for a pediatrician to review a child’s growth chart in front of a child at a well-child visit.
 Many pediatricians use arbitrary percentile cutoffs to decide what is a “healthy” or “unhealthy” body and to make nutrition and exercise recommendations.
 This can be confusing for a child and can be a form of weight stigma.
-You can ask your healthcare provider to not review growth charts in front of your child.
-Check out this post written in conjunction with Katja Rowell, MD, including a letter you can send to your child’s healthcare provider.
+You can ask your healthcare provider not to review growth charts in front of your child.
+We have a letter written in conjunction with Katja Rowell, MD, including a letter you can send to your child’s healthcare provider.

 The Creation of Weight Stigma Awareness Week